Skip to main content

 Weesp walking route

-From March 2022, Weesp is officially a part of Amsterdam.
-With all its cosy brown bars, old facades and historical monuments, this new city district doesn’t fall behind Amsterdam.
-Christian Pfeiffer, a true ‘Weesper’, discloses his favourite spots including shops, cafés and other Weesp hotspots.
+In March 2022, Weesp officially became a part of Amsterdam.
+With all its cosy brown bars, old facades and historical monuments, this new city district has heaps to explore.
+Christian Pfeiffer, a true ‘Weesper’, discloses his favourite spots, including shops, cafés and other Weesp hotspots.

-Start at the intersection of Stationsweg and Herengracht and walk down Herengracht (a 7-minute walk from Station Weesp and about 40 minutes by bike from Amsterdam East).
+• Start at the intersection of Stationsweg and Herengracht and walk down Herengracht (a 7-minute walk from Station Weesp and about 40 minutes by bike from Amsterdam Oost).

 1. Theater City of Wesopa

-The Theater City of Wesopa has been one of the most important cultural carriers of the city for years.
-The theatre is run entirely by volunteers.
+The Theater City of Wesopa has been one of the most important cultural carriers of the city for years and is run entirely by volunteers.

 2. Nelis’ IJssalon